Geos 306, Lecture 15

 appears to be three phases of importance there, bridgmanite, magnesio-wüstite,

 and minor stishovite, though we have little direct evidence for this.
 Instead

-we assume the P and T conditions and, with the help of laboratory experiments,
+we assume the P and T conditions and, with the help of laboratory experiments, and a few meteorites,

 we deduce that these are the major phases.

 The mineralogy of the upper mantle is better constrained.
 We can observe

 many of the phases directly in rocks, like those from San Carlos, Arizona.

 The major phases of the upper mantle include olivine (~60%) and pyroxene